 In line with Group Remuneration Policy, the management body and the Remuneration Committee (working closely together with Risk Committee) assess the achievement of performance targets and the need for ex post risk adjustment, including the application of malus and claw back arrangements.
 The management body and the Remuneration Committee have the competence to take into account any other matters that come to their attention in setting and deciding upon final adjustments to variable remuneration component (whether current or deferred) and activation of a claw back.
-Therefore, when considering risk adjustments to variable remuneration component, the management body and Remunerations or if staff member's actions, omissions or decisions have led to important losses for the subsidiary or Group, or they do not meet the suitability standards of the entity during their time on the job.
+Therefore, when considering risk adjustments to variable remuneration component, the management body and Remuneration Committee take into account also any intentional breaches of legislation, internal rules, authorizations or if staff member's actions, omissions or decisions have led to important losses for the subsidiary or Group, or they do not meet the suitability standards of the entity during their time on the job.
 These considerations apply to all staff members.
-The management body and Remuneration component to zero or at least to the extent available in the respective local legislation.
+The management body and Remuneration Committee have authority to reduce, withdraw and claw back variable remuneration component to zero or at least to the extent available in the respective local legislation.